mesosphere/marathon/docs/docs/rest-api.md

 #### GET `/v2/leader`

-Return the current leader or a 404 error if no leader exists.
+Returns the current leader.
+If no leader exists, Marathon will respond with a 404 error.

 **Request:**